 As I mentioned earlier, Fedora misses out on lots of essential stuff to avoid the copyright trolls, but we hate those guys so we type:

-This gives us the multimedia codecs we want, the microsoft file system to use certain SD cards (the ones used in the majority of cameras), and an essential tool to change the desktop apperance.
+This gives us the multimedia codecs we want and the Microsoft file system to use certain SD cards (the ones used in the majority of cameras.).

 I also add the following, these are more of an option: